DataCurationNetwork/data-primers/SPSS Data Curation Primer/SPSS-data-curation-primer.md

 # Example Data

-**Examples below link to study in the iCPSR which offers SPSS as a download option.**
+**Examples below link to study in the ICPSR which offers SPSS as a download option.**

   - United States.
 Bureau of Justice Statistics.
 Survey of Inmates in State and Federal Correctional Facilities, [United States], 2004.
 Ann Arbor, MI: Inter-university Consortium for Political and Social Research [distributer], 2018-12-19. [https://doi.org/10.3886/ICPSR0472.v5](https://doi.org/10.3886/ICPSR0472.v5)